Sophie Wilde: Career

 In 2020, Wilde played Ophelia in the Bell Shakespeare production of Hamlet.
 That same year, she was named a Rising Star by the Casting Guild of Australia.

 In 2021, Wilde made her television debut as Scout in the Stan drama series Eden.
 Wilde said that it was the "first audition where she had gut-certainty that it was the right role".
 Later that year, she starred as Kyra opposite Samuel Adewunmi in the BBC four-part series You Don't Know Me.
 To prepare for the role, Wilde practised her English accent by watching and listening to British actresses such as Michaela Coel.

 Wilde made her feature film debut in the supernatural horror film Talk to Me, which screened at the 2022 Adelaide Film Festival and the 2023 Sundance Film Festival.
 She earned critical praise for her performance.
 Jeannette Catsoulis of The New York Times wrote that the film "owes much of its potency to Sophie Wilde's continually evolving lead performance".
 Justin Chang of the Los Angeles Times said that "...even when Talk to Me flirts with incoherence, Wilde pulls it back from the brink.
 More than just a great scream queen, she makes vivid sense of Mia's ravaged emotions, revealing her to be a captive less to the spirit realm than to her own inconsolable grief."
 David Rooney of The Hollywood Reporter said that "...talented newcomer Wilde does the heaviest dramatic lifting."
 For her performance, she won the AACTA Award for Best Actress in a Leading Role and was nominated for the Saturn Award for Best Supporting Actress, among other accolades.

 In August 2022, Wilde was cast in the lead role of Mia Polanco in the Netflix series Everything Now, which was released in 2023.
 In 2023, Wilde starred as Sophie Western in the ITV period drama Tom Jones alongside Solly McLeod and Hannah Waddingham, and in the fantasy film The Portable Door with Christoph Waltz.

 In 2024, Wilde was nominated for the BAFTA Rising Star Award.
 Also in 2024, she played reporter Caitlyn Spies in the Australian Netflix series Boy Swallows Universe.
 That same year, she starred in the erotic thriller film Babygirl.

-She will next star in a live-action film adaptation of the video game Watch Dogs alongside Tom Blyth directed by Mathieu Turi.
+Wilde will star in a live-action film adaptation of the video game Watch Dogs alongside Tom Blyth directed by Mathieu Turi.
+In November 2025, it was reported that Wilde was cast in an untitled A24 horror film to be directed by Arkasha Stevenson.